langchain-ai/open-canvas/README.md

 Then, set the `NEXT_PUBLIC_OLLAMA_ENABLED` environment variable to `true`, and the `OLLAMA_API_URL` environment variable to the URL of your Ollama server (defaults to `http://host.docker.internal:11434`.
 If you do not set a custom port when starting your Ollama server, you should not need to set this environment variable).

 > [!NOTE]
-> Open source LLMs are not as good at instruction following as proprietary models like GPT-4o or Claude Sonnet.
+> Open source LLMs are typically not as good at instruction following as proprietary models like GPT-4o or Claude Sonnet.
 Because of this, you may experience errors or unexpected behavior when using local LLMs.

 ## Troubleshooting